nguyentran0212/iegems-website/_posts/2024-07-20-review-Simgot-Supermix4.md

 The next track is the "controlled chaos" [ABC feat.
 Sophia Black by Polyphia](https://www.youtube.com/watch?v=Mtd24QIBJ5Y).
 With this track, I focus on an IEM's ability to not crumble under the complexity of overlapping layers in the mix.
 An IEM with ideal resolution would make it easy for me to hear everything, down to the very faint overdub by Sophia Black on the side channels right from the opening of the track.
 Again, I found that Supermix4 does a great job.
 In busy sections of the track, the Blessing 2 does not separate overlapping elements as cleanly as Supermix4, so the music sounds a touch more mushy with Blessing 2 than Supermix4.
 The overall instrument separation and detail retrieval of Supermix4 is quite close to the Andromeda 2020 in this track.

-In summary, I find that the Supermix4 has a clean presentation that highlights midrange information with good sense of clarity (as one would expect from an IEM tuned toward the Harman target).
+In summary, I find that the Supermix4 has **a clean presentation that highlights midrange information** with good sense of **clarity** (as one would expect from an IEM tuned toward the Harman target).
 The detail retrieval, particularly the reverberation and background elements of the mix, are quite good thanks to the good treble extension.
 However, I think the Harman tuning does hurt the perceived detail retrieval of Supermix4 as it pulls the information from the upper bass and lower midrange region back.
-In conclusion, I consider the resolution of Supermix4 to be "Great" (4/5).
+In conclusion, **I consider the resolution of Supermix4 to be "Great" (4/5).**

 **Stereo imaging and soundstage:** *Stereo imaging or "soundstage" is a psychoacoustic illusion that different recording elements appear at various locations inside and around your head.
 Your brain creates based on the cues in the recording, which are enhanced or diminushed by your IEMs, your DAC, and your amplifier.
 In rare cases, with some specific songs, some IEMs can trick you into thinking that the sound comes from the environment (a.k.a., "holographic")*

 ![](/assets/images/soundstage.png)

-Overview of the soundstage and imaging capability using the soundwheel terminology.:
-- Spatial extent: depth, width, envelopment
-- Localiation: distance, internality, localisability
-- Reverberation

 Let's listen to some test tracks to assess the soundstage and imaging capabilities of Supermix4.
 The first one is [Original Sound Effect Track - Memory from Gundam Seed Destiny OST album](https://www.youtube.com/watch?v=PhJWAWqExQs).
 This track compiles all sound effects used in the show, arranged atmospherically and immersively.
 An IEM with ideal soundstage and imaging should effectively utilize this information to create a diverse soundstage, with sound elements appearing in all three dimensions, offering contrast between near and distant sounds.
 Many elements on the left and right channels will seem to originate outside the ears.
 Supermix4 does an outstanding job with this track: spacious, immersive, and quite holographic.
 The presentation of musical elements in the mix, such as the brass in the beginning, are particularly impressive: Supermix4 pushes them outside the headstage and creates a convincing illusion that they are sounds coming from the surrounding environment.
 The sound effects in the middle convey a good sense of separation and forward-backward positioning.